fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

     short, the mapping network maps the codings to multiple style vectors.

-Synthesis network

-:   Responsible for generating the images.
+Synthesis network: Responsible for generating the images.
 It has a constant learned
     input (to be clear, this input will be constant *after* training, but *during* training it keeps getting tweaked by backpropagation).
     It processes this input through multiple convolutional and